 A couple of things to do in town:

-- Enjoy a BeaverTail (a fried pastry with incedible toppings like oreo, skor, lucky charms…)
+- Enjoy a BeaverTail -(a fried pastry with incredible toppings like oreo, Skor, lucky charms…)

 - Souvenir shop – there are a ton of shops in Jasper to shop for souvenirs.
-My favourite are the post cards and stickers for a small, cheaper souvenir
+My favourites are the postcards and stickers for a small, cheaper souvenir

-- Stop at a local cafe – Check out SunHouse Cafe for a rooftop patio or WickedCup for coffee
+- Stop at a local cafe – Check out SunHouse Cafe for a rooftop patio, Bearspaw Bakery (I love the white chocolate and raspberry scone), or WickedCup for coffee

-- Jasper Brewing Co – This restaurant is popular and so good if you’re looking for a meal downtown
+- Jasper Brewing Co – This restaurant is great if you’re looking for a meal downtown

 2. Take a Guided Canoe at Pyramid Lake

-If you don’t want to paddle yourself, you can book an incredible canoe tour with Wildcurrent Outfitters (they have a beautiful wooden canoe and amazing customer service).
+Canoeing on a Canadian Lake in the mountains is such a popular thing to do in Jasper – and for good reason!
+It’s amazing.
+One way to get the whole family on the water is by booking an incredible canoe tour with Wildcurrent Outfitters (they have a beautiful wooden canoe and amazing customer service).
 Guided tours leave from the shore of Pyramid Lake, and it is such a relaxing experience!
 Learn about the different animals and bird calls of the Jasper wildlife, and get updated tips directly from a local Jasper guide.

 3. Spend Time Exploring Pyramid Lake

-Pyramid Lake is around a 15-minute drive from the main town – and it’s super beautiful and should definitely be on your Jasper National Park Bucket List!
+Pyramid Lake is around a 15-minute drive from downtown Jasper.
+Plus it’s super beautiful and should definitely be on your Jasper National Park Bucket List!
 This is where you’ll find the iconic bridge leading to an island on the lake (pictured above), and it’s also a popular spot for weddings.
 Pyramid Lake Resort is located right on the lakefront as well.
 You can spend as much or as little time as you want here – whether you’re walking around exploring, having a beach day, or snowshoeing the trails!

 WHAT TO DO IN SUMMER AT PYRAMID LAKE